wjakethompson/taylor/README.md

 ## Installation

-You can install the released version of {taylor} from [CRAN](https://cran.r-project.org/) with:
+You can install the released version of taylor from [CRAN](https://cran.r-project.org/) with:

 ``` r